 In New Jersey, an individual is considered over the legal limit if he/she operates a motor vehicle with a blood alcohol concentration of .08 or greater.
-According to the National Highway Traffic Safety Administration in 2013, there were 542 fatalities on N.J. roadways, of them 146 involved alcohol impaired driving.

-The nationwide Click It or Ticket campaign has also kicked off and law enforcement officers will ticket offenders of the seat belt law.
+According to the National Highway Traffic Safety Administration in 2014, there were 556 fatalities on N.J. roadways, of them 163 involved alcohol impaired driving.
+The nationwide Click It or Ticket campaign, which the sheriff's office is participating in, has also kicked off and law enforcement officers will ticket offenders of the seat belt law.
 Additionally, motorists must adhere to the hands free cell phone laws.
 Talking and texting while driving, is against the law in New Jersey.